noprompt/garden/README.md

 of `red` at the REPL we notice it is displayed in the familiar hexadecimal format.

-Let's apply some color functions to our color.
+Let's apply some color functions to it.
 By the way, if you're using Emacs, try turning on `rainbow-mode` to see the colors highlighted.